 At In the ZONE Training, we are interested in your daughter's long-term development and focus on teaching proper mechanics and mental skills that will allow her to achieve her potential and participate in softball as long as she desires.

 Softball Pitching Lessons

 Private pitching lessons help athletes improve their personal performance with one-to-one attention.
-Private, semi-private or small group pitching lessons are also available.
+Private, semi-private or small group pitching lessons may also be available.

-Individual evaluations provide an opportunity for softball athletes outside the Kansas City area to access professional expertise either through 1) video analysis or 2) one-time skill evaluation/lesson.
+Individual evaluations provide an opportunity for softball athletes outside the Kansas City area to access professional expertise either through 1) video analysis or 2) one-time skill evaluation.

 Video Analysis - Includes a detailed analysis of mechanics and written recommendations.
 Fee: $60 - $75